Search our directory of German restaurants, delicatessens, markets, and bakeries. Start here by selecting your state.

 Westphalia, specifically Dortmund, has a long tradition of brewing beer - a tradition that dates back to the Middle Ages.
 Dortmund is Germany's largest beer-producing city (producing over 4 million barrels of beer annually).

-A list of popular foods and dishes in the Westphalia are listed below.
+Popular foods and dishes in Westphalia are listed below.